 Breaking down the Princeville vs. Poipu debate:

 This really comes down to a debate of North Shore Kauai vs. South Shore Kauai.
-You’ll find less development and lush setting on the north shore, as well as some rain.
-On the south shore you’ll find more resort options, more development, and sunnier weather year-round.
+You’ll find less development and a lush setting on the north shore, as well as some rain.
+On the south shore, you’ll find more resort options, more development, and sunnier weather year-round.